Assault / Aggravated Assault in Williamson and Bell County

 Georgetown Assault Defense Lawyer

-If you have been charged with assault in Georgetown or any of the surrounding areas of Round Rock, Cedar Park, Killeen or Temple, contact Law Office of Michael J. Price
+If you have been charged with assault in Georgetown or any of the surrounding areas of Round Rock, Cedar Park, Killeen or Temple, contact Law Office of Price & Wiggins, P.C.

 Texas criminal defense attorney Michael J. Price will make every effort to help you avoid the serious penalties and repercussions to your alleged violent crime.
-Contact Law Office of Michael J. Price today at (512) 354-1880 to discuss your assault allegations.
+Contact Law Office of Price & Wiggins, P.C. today at (512) 354-1880 to discuss your assault allegations.

 Definition of Assault in Georgetown